Empower Your Users with Quick Actions

-There are two actions sections on a page layout.
+There are two action sections on a page layout.
 The Quick Actions in the Salesforce Classic Publisher section controls which actions appear on record pages in the Salesforce Classic UI.
 The Salesforce Mobile and Lightning Experience Actions section controls which actions appear on record pages in both Lightning Experience and in the Salesforce mobile app.
-If you don’t customize the action sections of a page layout, then the actions you see in the Salesforce app and Lightning Experience come from a set of default actions defined by Salesforce.
+If you don’t customize the action sections of a page layout, then the actions you see in the Salesforce app and in Lightning Experience come from a set of default actions defined by Salesforce.

 - In the Salesforce Mobile and Lightning Experience Actions section, click to override the defaults.